Shrey113/Adb-Device-Manager/README.md

 - **Storage:** At least 250MB of free space for installation, temporary files, and logs.
 - **Ports:** USB 2.0 minimum (USB 3.0 or higher recommended for enhanced transfer speeds).
 - **Internet:** Necessary for initial installation, downloading updates, and driver support.

-### Detailed Setup Process
-1. **Download the Installer:** Get the latest installer from our [official website](https://androidmultidevicemanager.com/download) or the [GitHub releases page](https://github.com/yourusername/android_multi_device_manager/releases).
-2. **Execute the Installer:** Run the installer with administrator privileges to ensure full access to necessary system resources.
-3. **Follow the Wizard:** An intuitive setup wizard will guide you through the installation process, including driver installation, configuration options, and service setup.
-4. **Connect Your Devices:** Once installed, attach your Android devices via USB or configure wireless connections.
-Make sure USB debugging is enabled on each device.
-5. **Authorize and Start:** Approve any prompts on your Android device to establish secure connections.
-Launch the application and explore its in-depth control panels and settings.

 ## 💻 Usage Highlights